One in four hospital beds occupied by 'stranded' patients stuck for weeks

 The previous night 27 ambulances were seen queuing outside the A&E, unable to discharge patients.

-A source told the EDP that paramedics sitting in the queue could hear dispatchers asking repeatedly if any vehicle was available to attend Category One emergency calls.
+A source told this newspaper that paramedics sitting in the queue could hear dispatchers asking repeatedly if any vehicle was available to attend Category One emergency calls.

-Data reveals that ambulance handover delays into the hospital have gone up in line with delayed discharges out of the hospital (see graph).
+Data reveals that ambulance handover delays into the hospital have gone up in line with delayed discharges out of the hospital.

 The percentage of patients handed over within the target 15 minute window has plummeted from 60 percent in March to 34 per cent in September.